modio/modio-docs/public/en-us/features/monetization/marketplace/how-it-works.md

 *Overview of the system for a Virtual Currency Pack sale of $10 happening via the mod.io web app.*

-### Sales originating from external platforms (Steam, PlayStation, Xbox, etc.)
+### Sales originating from external platforms (Steam, PlayStation, XBOX, etc.)

 Player purchases Virtual Currency from an external platform (Steam, PlayStation Store, Microsoft Store, etc).
 The price is still $0.01 per Virtual Currency.
 In this example, we’ll again assume the sale of a currency pack of 1000 Virtual Currency for $10.

 The external platform would charge 30% of that, leaving $7.
-Platforms rate vary, for example Epic Game Store would only charge 12%, but for this example we’ll assume a 30% rate which is the standard for Steam, PlayStation or Xbox.
+Platforms rate vary, for example Epic Game Store would only charge 12%, but for this example we’ll assume a 30% rate which is the standard for Steam, PlayStation or XBOX.
 The studio will then get the remaining $7 paid directly to them by the platform as royalties.

 mod.io will issue an invoice at the start of the following month to charge back the Virtual Currency wholesale amount for those 1000 Virtual Currency sold.
 We would charge the same Virtual Currency wholesale charge of $0.0052 per Virtual Currency.
 The invoice total would amount to $5.2, leaving $1.8 to the studio.